Llyn Cowlyd

-The stream which flows from Llyn Cowlyd is called Afon Ddu.
+The stream which flows from Llyn Cowlyd, beyond the dam at the north-eastern end of the lake, is called Afon Ddu.
 This flows into the river Conwy, passing Pont Dolgarrog on the B5106 road, just south of the village of Dolgarrog.
 The gorge cut by the river at this point is popular for gorge walking.

 Origins of the name

 Some sources state that the name Cowlyd comes from "Cawlwyd" or "Cawllwyd".
 Algernon Herbert's book Britannia after the Romans refers to Caw, Lord or Chieftain of Cwm Cawllwyd.
 "Cwm Cawllwyd" could therefore translate as The Cwm of Grey Caw.

 Further research suggests that the name might derive originally from Caw ap Geraint Llyngesog ab Erbin ap Custennin Gorneu ap Cynfor ap Tudwal, the famous warrior who features in Culhwch and Olwen.
 Caw's son Celyn ap Caw had a watchtower, Tŵr Celyn, near the Copper mountain, on Anglesey.

 The Ordnance Survey map of 1841 records the name as "Cwlyd", as does the National Gazetteer of 1868.